CptFoobar/Blink/CONTRIBUTING.md

 ## Contributing

-There's a lot to be done in this project, a rough draft for the v1 targets an be found in the README of the v1 branch.
+There's a lot to be done in this project, a rough draft for the v1 targets can be found in the README of the v1 branch.
 Feel free to suggest more (open a ticket).

 #### Settings things up